CorruptComputer/Bones/README.md

 # Bones [![.NET Build & Test](https://github.com/CorruptComputer/Bones/actions/workflows/build-and-test.yml/badge.svg?branch=develop)](https://github.com/CorruptComputer/Bones/actions/workflows/build-and-test.yml)

-This is just something I'm working on in my spare time.
+As a quick summary of what I'm doing with this, its a project management platform.
+I've tried a few and for various reasons I just haven't found one that works quite the way I want it to, so this is my attempt at making one that works for me.

 I will not be accepting any public pull requests to here.

-## Documentation
-All the docs are in an Obsidian Vault in the Docs folder.